Royal Crown Derby

-The Royal Crown Derby Porcelain Company is the oldest or second oldest remaining English porcelain manufacturer, based in Derby, England (disputed by Royal Worcester, who claim 1751 as their year of establishment).
-The company, particularly known for its high-quality bone china, having produced tableware and ornamental items since approximately 1750.
-It was known as 'Derby Porcelain' until 1773, when it became 'Crown Derby', the 'Royal' being added in 1890.
+Royal Crown Derby is the oldest or second oldest remaining English porcelain manufacturer (disputed by Royal Worcester, which claims 1751 as its year of establishment).
+Based in Derby, England, the company is particularly noted for its high-quality bone china, having produced tableware and ornamental items since approximately 1750.
+It was known as 'Derby Porcelain' until 1773, when it became 'Crown Derby', with the 'Royal' appellation being added in 1890.

-Derby Porcelain covers the earliest history of this and other porcelain producers in 18th-century Derby.
+The Derby Porcelain article covers the earliest history of this and other porcelain producers in 18th-century Derby.

 History

 William Duesbury I and II

-In 1745 André Planché, a Huguenot immigrant from Saxony, settled in Derby, where between 1747 and 1755 he made soft-paste porcelain vases and figurines.
-At the beginning of 1756 he formed a business partnership with William Duesbury (1725–1786), a porcelain painter formerly at Chelsea porcelain factory and Longton Hall, and the banker John Heath.
-This was the foundation of the Derby company, although production at the works at Cockpit Hill, just outside the town, had begun before then, as evidenced by a creamware jug dated 1750, also in the possession of the Victoria and Albert Museum.
-Planché disappeared from the scene almost at once, and the business was developed by Duesbury and Heath, and later Duesbury alone.
+In 1745, André Planché, a Huguenot immigrant from Saxony, settled in Derby, where he made soft-paste porcelain vases and figurines between 1747 and 1755.
+At the beginning of 1756, he formed a business partnership with William Duesbury (1725–1786), a porcelain painter formerly at Chelsea porcelain factory and Longton Hall, and the banker John Heath.
+This was the foundation of the Derby company, although production at the works at Cockpit Hill, just outside the town, had begun before then, as evidenced by a creamware jug dated 1750 that is in the possession of the Victoria and Albert Museum.

+Planché left the partnership early on, and the business was developed by Duesbury and Heath, and later by Duesbury alone.
 A talented entrepreneur, Duesbury developed a new body which contained glass frit, soapstone and calcined bone.
 This enabled the factory to begin producing high-quality tableware.
 He quickly established Derby as a leading manufacturer of dinner services and figurines by employing the best talents available for modelling and painting.
 Figure painting was done by Richard Askew, particularly skilled at painting cupids, and James Banford.
 Zachariah Boreman and John Brewer painted landscapes, still lifes, and pastorals.
 Intricate floral patterns were designed and painted by William Billingsley.

 In 1770, Duesbury further increased the already high reputation of Derby by his acquisition of the famous Chelsea porcelain factory in London.
-From this point the Derby paste included bone ash.
+From this point, the Derby paste included bone ash.
 He operated the Chelsea factory on its original site until 1784 (the products of this period are known as 'Chelsea-Derby'), when he demolished the buildings and transferred the assets, including the stock, patterns and moulds, and many of the workmen, to Derby.
-Again, in 1776, he acquired the remainder of the formerly prestigious Bow porcelain factory, of which he also transferred the portable elements to Derby.
+In 1776, he acquired the remainder of the formerly prestigious Bow porcelain factory, of which he also transferred the portable elements to Derby.

-In 1773, Duesbury's hard work was rewarded by King George III, who after visiting the Derby works granted him permission to incorporate the royal crown into the Derby backstamp, after which the company was known as 'Crown Derby'.

-In 1786, William Duesbury died, leaving the company to his son, William Duesbury II (1763–1796), also a talented director, who besides keeping the reputation of the company at its height, developed a number of new glazes and body types.
+In 1773, Duesbury's hard work was rewarded by King George III, who granted him permission to incorporate the royal crown into the Derby backstamp, after which the company was known as 'Crown Derby'.
+In 1786, William Duesbury died and left the company to his son, William Duesbury II (1763–1796), also a talented director, who besides keeping the reputation of the company at its height, developed a number of new glazes and body types.